 Alliant Energy - Alliant Energy energy bill resources HERE

-Iowa Housing Recovery Assistance - The Iowa Finance Authority has announced a program designed to assist Iowans impacted by the COVID-19 pandemic with rental and mortgage assistance.
-Applicants must be at or below 80% of the county-wide median income for their household size and not be receiving the additional Federal unemployment benefits to qualify.
+Iowa Housing Recovery Assistance – The Iowa Finance Authority has announced a program designed to assist Iowans impacted by the COVID-19 pandemic with rental and mortgage assistance.
+Applicants must be at or below 80% of the county-wide median income for their household size.
 Additional program details can be found HERE.

 © 2020 Ames Chamber of Commerce.
 All rights reserved.